 That’s because insurance premiums go into a pool for claim payouts.
 In other words, law-abiding citizens are literally paying for the crimes of others through higher insurance premiums.

-According to the FBI, non-health insurance fraud actually costs the average U.S. family between $400 and $700 per year through increased premiums.
+FBI, non-health insurance fraud actually costs the average U.S. family between $400 and $700 per year through increased premiums.

 What to do about car insurance fraud